ytmytm/llama2.c64/README.md

 ## How to compile it?

-Usually, I provide a `Makefile` but `oscar64` wants everything in one file, so it's just:
+`oscar64` wants everything in one file, so it's just:
 ```
 oscar64 -O2 llama2c64.c
 ```
 Do not use other optimizations besides `-O0`, `-O1`, or `-O2`, they break the program.

+`Makefile` has everything you need to rebuild model files and recompile the program.

 ## Can it run faster?